survivejs/webpack-book/manuscript/techniques/06_consuming.md

 </script>
 ```

+T> Starting from webpack 5, the tool supports [externalsType](https://webpack.js.org/configuration/externals/#externalstype) field to customize the loading behavior.
+For example, using `"promise"` string as its value would load the externals asynchronously and `"import"` would use browser `import()` to load the externals.
+This can be configured per external as well instead of using a global setting.
+To load jQuery asynchronously, you would set it to `["jquery", "promise"]` in the example above.

 ## Dealing with globals

 Sometimes modules depend on globals. `$` provided by jQuery is a good example.
 Webpack offers a few ways that allow you to handle them.